MattMin/a-redis/README.md

   - edit
   - duplicate
   - console (The 'RESTORE' command and blocking commands such as 'SUBSCRIBE' are not supported)
+  - info (Various information and statistical values about the Redis server)
   - close
   - view the number of keys in DB and DB